-Available to everybody including me…
+Available to Everybody

 On the way back I began to play with breaststroke.
 At first, when I popped out of the water for a breath, I looked to the left and then to the right, to help stop my head from fixing in its twist as I rolled it out to breathe.

 Then, without any real planning, a new breaststroke sequence began to emerge.
 Face down, head resting underwater, I did a big arm sweep and a kick then a smaller sweep and another kick, before popping out for a leisurely breath on the third stroke.
 I was spending more time underwater, relaxing, and less time bobbing up for air.
 This produced a definite rhythm – my own rhythm.
 I felt like the ‘bloke on holiday’ I try to encourage non-swimmers to be.
 And my neck was fine when I got out.

-“You were a long time,” said my friend Clive.
+‘You were a long time,’ said my friend Clive.